Jump to:

 Epidemiology including risk factors and primary prevention

-Approximately 1/3rd of community-dwelling people over the age of 65 fall annually; one half of this group falls multiple times.8 The true incidence of falls in the elderly is likely underestimated due to limited reporting.
-Approximately 25% of falls in older adults result in moderate to severe injuries (bone fracture, head injury).9 Each year, 3 million older adults are treated in emergency departments for fall injuries and over 800,000 older patients a year are hospitalized because of a fall injury.
+Approximately 25% of falls in older adults result in moderate to severe injuries (bone fracture, head injury).9 Each year, 3 million older adults are treated in emergency departments for fall injuries and over 1 million older adults are hospitalized because of a fall injury.
 More than 300,000 older people are hospitalized annually for hip fractures each year and >95% of these hip fractures are caused by falling.
-Falls are the most common cause of traumatic brain injuries.8
+Falls are the most common cause of traumatic brain injuries among older adults.8

 Table 1: Risk Factors for Falls9